Comparison Table At A Glance

 Both products start from cannabis that is flash-frozen immediately after harvest.
 The freezing locks in the volatile terpene compounds (limonene, linalool, myrcene, pinene, caryophyllene, and dozens of others) that would otherwise evaporate during the traditional 1-to-2-week drying and curing process used for flower destined for retail jars.

-The traditional drying and curing process produces fully developed smokable flower with a desirable aroma and burn quality, but it sacrifices a portion of the volatile terpene content.
-Estimates from cultivation laboratories vary, but most analyses show 20 to 40 percent of monoterpene content evaporates during conventional drying and curing.
-Flash-freezing within hours of harvest preserves those terpenes for downstream extraction.
-Cultivators who supply live products often run a dedicated harvest workflow: cut the plant, trim the major fan leaves, and put the material into freezer storage within four to six hours.
+The traditional drying and curing process produces fully developed smokable flower with a desirable aroma and burn quality, but it lets some of the volatile terpene content evaporate.
+Flash-freezing the plant soon after harvest holds those lighter terpenes in place for downstream extraction.
+Growers who supply live products typically get the cut material into freezer storage quickly rather than putting it through the normal dry-and-cure.

 The "live" in both product names refers to the flash-frozen starting material.
 Both products start from the same place.
 The divergence happens at the extraction step that follows.